angrybacon/doomsday-wiki/markdown/articles/2020/06/22/stacksonstacks.md

 > You're at 13 life.
 > Opponent is on RUG Delver ft. {{Stifle}}.
 > Opponent has 2 {{Tarmogoyf}} in play.
 Both are 3/4.
-> You have Snow-Covered Swamp, Snow-Covered Island, Snow-Covered Island, Bayou and
+> You have Snow-Covered Swamp, Snow-Covered Island, Snow-Covered Island and
+> Bayou.
 > You have Arcum's Astrolabe in play.
 > You already played a land.
 > Opponent has a single uncracked fetchland in play.
 4 cards in hand.